 You can view the API in the Device Javadocs.
 Using some of the methods from the Javadocs, here’s an example that obtains a device’s dimensions:

 float height = dimensions.getHeight();

 float width = dimensions.getWidth();

-Device object and can obtain the dimensions of a device.
-Of course, you can acquire many other values that take care of those pesky problems that arise when sending content to different devices.
-Simply refer to the previously mentioned Device javadocs for assistance.
-Let’s go through some device capabilities.
+Device object and the dimensions of a device.
+Of course this is just a simple example; you can acquire many other device attributes that help you take care of the pesky problems that arise when sending content to different devices.
+You can refer to the Device Javadocs mentioned above for assistance.
+Let’s look at some device capabilities next.

-Most of the capabilities of a device can be detected, but this depends on the device detection implementation you’re using.
-For the Device Recognition plugin, you can view its device database’s (WURFL) list of capabilities here.
-For an example, you can obtain the capability of a brand name by using this code:
+Most of the capabilities of a device can be detected, depending on the device detection implementation you’re using.
+The Device Recognition plugin’s device database (WURFL) has a list of capabilities here.
+For example, you can obtain the capability of a brand name with this code:

 String brand = device.getCapability("brand_name");

-You’re able to detect the capabilites of a device making a request to your portal by using the Device Detection API.
-Through the use of this API, your grandma’s gnarly tablet and cousin’s awesome new mobile phone can make requests to your portal and receive identical content.
+With the Device Detection API, you can detect the capabilities of a device making request to your portal and render content accordingly; so your grandma’s gnarly tablet and your cousin’s awesome new mobile phone can make requests to your portal and receive identical content.
 This will make everyone happy!